 Dogs with light-colored noses, short or white coats or those with relatively no hair at all can be vulnerable to sunburn and skin cancer.
 Ask your veterinarian to recommend a broad-spectrum sunscreen that’s safe for dogs.

 Lastly, don’t forget that hot sand can be uncomfortable on your dog’s paws.
-Make room for him under the shade of your beach umbrella so you can both relax and take in the summer sights.
+Make room for your dog under the shade of your beach umbrella so you can both relax and take in the summer sights.